A swimming pool makes the difference between owning an attractive property or your house losing value.

-LEDs are also available as floodlights which are a big, powerful, and energy-efficient lighting option.
-It's not possible to place them near the pool because of their size, so you need to choose a vantage point.
+LEDs are also available as floodlights, a big, powerful, and energy-efficient lighting option.
+It’s impossible to place them near the pool because of their size, so you need to choose a vantage point.
 Long story short, these lights look great around the pool and help illuminate large areas.

 You don’t need too many floodlights, as the vibrant colour patterns create the perfect ambience for different settings.
 And, thanks to their pre-installed programs, it’s possible to operate the lights as per your requirements.

 Instead of focusing solely on the pool, you can light up the surrounding trees and shine them off the walls for the desired effect.